sakaiproject/sakai/delegatedaccess/README.txt

 Then build and deploy.

-Step 2: Build Delegate Access
+Step 2: Build Delegated Access

 Build and deploy the delegated access tool